-The Yosemite Faculty Association will be provided the opportunity to purchase up to 2.0 FTE reassigned time at actual replacement cost.
+The Yosemite Faculty Association will be provided the opportunity to purchase up to 2.0 reassigned time at the hourly rate of Column IV, Step H8, on the Part-Time/Overload Salary Table.

-- 23.8.2 Faculty members to be reassigned for a fraction or for all of their assignment will be designated by the Association in consultation with the District. - 23.8.3 The District shall pay for up to 1.0 FTE for substitutes in order to provide reasonable released time to YFA officers engaged in documentable negotiations and/or grievances. - 23.8.4 The District shall pay for the release time for YFA representation up to 1.5 FTE per year. - 23.8.5 Reassigned time shall be provided to the Academic Senates at 1.0 FTE for Columbia College, and 1.6 FTE for Modesto Junior College. - 23.8.6 The Association has the right to represent unit members at meetings where disciplinary action may result, if requested by the unit member.
+- 23.8.2 Faculty members to be reassigned for a fraction or for all of their assignment will be designated by the Association in consultation with the District. - 23.8.3 The District shall pay for up to 1.0 FTE for substitutes in order to provide reasonable reassigned time to YFA officers engaged in documentable negotiations and/or grievances. - 23.8.4 The District shall pay for the reassigned time for YFA representation up to 1.5 FTE per year. - 23.8.5 Reassigned time shall be provided to the Academic Senates at 1.0 FTE for Columbia College, and 1.6 FTE for Modesto Junior College. - 23.8.6 The Association has the right to represent unit members at meetings where disciplinary action may result, if requested by the unit member.